THE SACRED HEAD BIBLE

 the Hebrew

-were partially corrupted in the centuries after Christ, messianic allusions and
+and were partially corrupted in the centuries after Christ, messianic allusions

-promises to include non-Israelites in the community of salvation being
+and promises to include non-Israelites in the community of salvation being

 systematically excised or at least obscured by antichristic scribes, at least